-- Los Angeles County is the most populous and among the most diverse counties in the nation.
-As home to 88 independent cities and nearly 125 unincorporated communities with over 10 million residents, our region will continue to face emerging issues that threaten our communities.
-For example, climate change is expected to bring irrevocable shifts in weather-related patterns across the region.
-The region may experience higher temperatures with prolonged dry periods, leading to severe droughts, heat wave, and intense fire seasons.
-Precipitation events may also be impacted by climate change and cause shorter, but more intense, rainfall events that produce more extensive or worsened flooding conditions.
-In addition, there are environmental, human, and health challenges that will need to be addressed expeditiously to protect our communities and enable equity and quality of life.
-Public Works continues to initiate robust discussion with our strategic partners to identify best practices, develop policies, and implement strategies, and attend educational events to ensure development of Building Climate Ready Communities and Infrastructure in Los Angeles. - During the pandemic, we faced continuing and unprecedented demands for housing, as well as interim and permanent supportive housing for persons experiencing homelessness.
+- Los Angeles County, with its 88 cities and nearly 125 unincorporated communities and over 10 million residents, faces diverse and pressing challenges.
+Climate change presents a significant threat, with expected shifts in weather patterns leading to higher temperatures, prolonged droughts, heat waves, and intense fire seasons.
+Precipitation events may become shorter but more intense, resulting in increased flood risks.
+Addressing environmental, human, and health challenges is crucial for our communities' well-being and ensuring equitable outcomes.
+Public Works continues to initiate robust discussions with our strategic partners to identify best practices, develop policies, implement strategies, and attend educational seminars to build climate resilient communities and infrastructure in Los Angeles. - During the pandemic, we faced continuing and unprecedented demands for housing, as well as interim and permanent supportive housing for persons experiencing homelessness.
 This has brought significant increases in building permit applications and corresponding increases in the demand for construction, new housing units, and affordable housing.
 Simultaneously, inflation, supply chain disruptions, and labor shortages have challenged the ability to keep pace.
 Additionally, fluctuations in the overall economy greatly affect the number of projects to be entitled and permitted annually, and those fluctuations have consequential impact on the staffing levels required to ensure customer service excellence.